Retail Price Improvement

 Order Behavior and Visibility

-1. Order Persistence: Accepted and resting RPI orders remain active until cancelled by the user, even if they are no longer at the best bid or offer (BBO).
+1. Order Persistence: Accepted and resting RPI orders remain active until canceled by the user, even if they are no longer at the best bid or offer (BBO).

 2. Cross Book Behavior: The orderbook visible in the UI may appear crossed due to RPI orders that are not matching with API orders.
 The crossed section of the book is visible and highlighted in the UI.
 However, the API orderbook remains uncrossed as it does not contain any RPI orders.